docker-hy/docker-hy.github.io/pages/part1/part1.md

   4567/tcp -> 0.0.0.0:32772
 ```

-You can also limit connections to certain protocol only, in this case udp by adding the protocol at the end: `EXPOSE 4567/udp` and `-p 1234:4567/udp` respectively.
+We could also limit connections to certain protocol only, in this case udp by adding the protocol at the end: `EXPOSE 4567/udp` and `-p 1234:4567/udp` respectively.

 {% include_relative exercises/1_9.html %}
 {% include_relative exercises/1_10.html %}